|

 Only one member of a W-2 Group may be reported in this activity at a time.

-For Federal Work Participation: This activity is not counted for Federal Work Participation requirements because TEMP participants are not included in the Federal Work Participation rate.
+| For Federal Work Participation: This activity is not counted for Federal Work Participation requirements because TEMP participants are not included in the Federal Work Participation rate. |

-OC – Occupational Testing
+– Occupational Testing

-Valid for the following programs: W-2, LF, CF, TMJ/TJ
+Valid for the following programs:

-Report this activity for participants engaged in testing related to employment.
-Testing may include:
+Report this activity for a participant engaged in testing related

-· Interest testing and interpretation.
+interest testing and interpretation.

-For Federal Work Participation: Hours count as “Core” for no more than 240 hours for a single parent of a child under age six and 360 hours for all other work-eligible individuals.
-Hours may be counted for no more than 4 consecutive weeks.
-Timeframe for these limits is the preceding 12 months.
+| For Federal Work Participation: Hours count as “Core” for no more than 240 hours for a single parent of a child under age six and 360 hours for all other work-eligible individuals.
+Hours may be counted for no more than four consecutive weeks.
+Timeframe for these limits is the preceding 12 months. |

-OE – Transform Milwaukee Jobs/Transitional Jobs Post-Orientation Employment Search
+OE – Transform Milwaukee Jobs/Transitional Jobs Post-Orientation Employment Search Valid for the following programs: TMJ/TJ

 OJ – On-The-Job Training (OJT)

-Valid for the following programs: W-2, LF, CF, TMJ/TJ
+Valid for the following programs: W-2,

-Report this activity when a participant is in a paid job that is subsidized by a program other than W-2 or Transform Milwaukee Jobs (TMJ).
-This includes, but is not limited to:
+Report this activity when a participant is in a paid job that is

-· Workforce Innovation and Opportunity Act (WIOA) OJT,
+· Workforce Innovation and Opportunity Act (WIOA) OJT;

-· Division of Vocational Rehabilitation (DVR) Work Experience,
+· Division of Vocational Rehabilitation (DVR) work experience;

-· Trade Adjustment Assistance (TAA) Act OJT,
+· Trade Adjustment Assistance (TAA) Act OJT;

-· Youth Apprenticeship,
+· Youth apprenticeship;

-· Adult Apprenticeship,
+· Adult apprenticeship; and

 · Employment subsidized by:

-o Senior Community Services Program,
+o Senior Community Services Program; or

-o Volunteers in Service to America (VISTA) workers.
+o Volunteers in Service to America (VISTA).

-For Federal Work Participation: This activity is not counted for Federal Work Participation requirements.
+| For Federal Work Participation: This activity is not counted for Federal Work Participation requirements. |

 OR – Program Orientation

-Valid for the following programs: W-2, LF, CF, TMJ/TJ
+Valid for the following programs: W-2,

-Report this activity when an individual participates in a set of activities designed to orient the individual to the employment and/or training program.
+Report this activity when an individual participates in a set of activities

 It may be used to indicate that orientation has occurred for an individual currently open (enrolled) in a different work program.